10Kft/10kft-api/sections/placeholders.md

 ##### Placeholder Bill Rates

 If a placeholder is given a role/discipline, they will inherit account default bill rates for that role/discipline.
-Specific bill rates can also be created for placeholders using the [bill rates](sections/bill-rates.md) API.
+Specific bill rates can also be created for placeholders using the [bill rates](/sections/bill-rates.md) API.
 A placeholder ID can be specified as the user_id parameter.
 No additional parameters are required.

 ##### Placeholder Custom Fields

-[Custom fields](sections/custom-fields.md) can be created for placeholders through the application UI.
+[Custom fields](/sections/custom-fields.md) can be created for placeholders through the application UI.
 API docs coming soon.

 ##### Not Supported: Time Entries, Expense Items and Tags

 Time entries are not supported for placeholders, either through application front-end or via API.
-When a placeholder is assigned to a project, we will generated scheduled hours based on the type of assignment and update budget projections, so that placeholders can be used for forecasting/projection.
+When a placeholder is assigned to a project, the system will generate scheduled hours based on the type of assignment and update budget projections, so that placeholders can be used for forecasting/projection.
 However, placeholders do not incur time, and no explicit time entry changes can be made for them.
 Expense items are similarly not available for placeholders.

 Tags for placeholders are also not supported.
-[Custom fields](sections/custom-fields.md) should be used instead.
+[Custom fields](/sections/custom-fields.md) should be used instead.

 ## Placeholders on a Project

-Similar to [users on a project](sections/project-users.md), you can get the placeholder resources assigned to a project using the following API endpoint:
+Similar to [users on a project](/sections/project-users.md), you can get the placeholder resources assigned to a project using the following API endpoint:

 ```
 /api/v1/projects/<project_id>/placeholder_resources